 The loading space serving the proposed retail is located on the northern access drive to the site.
 Given the location of the retail uses and its small scale, the loading space will be unused for most of the time.
 The proposed loading space is appropriate, will benefit the proposed development and transit district, and will not substantially impair the implementation of the TDDP.
-Staff supports this amendment request.
+The Planning Board approved this amendment request.